Wizard-Of-Chaos/Wizard-of-Chaos.github.io/_posts/2022-08-18-audio-rework.md

 Overall this process was much less of a headache than I expected it to be; normally tearing out libraries and implementing new ones is a giant pain in the ass that takes way more time than I expect, but in this case it actually took *less* time than I expected and I got a lot more functionality out of it.
 I *will* be releasing my basic audio driver as its own library in the future; it might take a second to generic-ify it to make sure that it'll work as expected, but it should have some relatively simple functions for anyone looking to use this library.

+> UPDATE 9/10/2023: Great news!
+You now totally can [use this wrapper for your own projects](https://github.com/Wizard-Of-Chaos/Baeds_OpenALWrapper).

 ### What's next?

 More GUI work.
 More campaign work.
 Setting up GUI to go with the dialogue system.
 Writing out the construction bay mechanics and the associated dialogue.
 A whole bunch of really dull work, really.
 Bleagh.